heptarch/heptarch.github.io/about.md

 		   bio: 'For a cluttered, maximalist experience, feel free to check out my <a href="https://hapax.github.io/">old site</a>.', },
            {
-		   bio: 'Below is a randomized playlist of some of my favourite equations.
+		   bio: 'Below is a randomized playlist of my favourite equations.
 Enjoy the nerdiness!', },
+           {
+		   bio: 'This bio snippet is randomized and in some case computer-generated.
+It's a Turing test!', },
            {
 		   bio: 'A <i>heptarch</i> was one of seven Anglo-Saxon kings during the “dark” ages.
 Strong prog metal vibes.',